nf-core/pathogensurveillance/docs/output.md

 It also produces a useful report on the quality of the sample.

-### Main report inputs
+### Sample and reference metadata

 <details markdown="1">
 <summary>output files</summary>

-- `main_report_input/`
+- `metadata/`
-  - `<Report ID>_inputs`: A folder containing formatted outputs from the pipeline used in the main report.
+  - `sample_metadata.tsv`: A table with cleaned user sample metadata
+  - `ref_metadata.tsv`: A table with cleaned user sample metadata

 </details>

-This is the directory used to create the main report for each report group.
-It contains selected and renamed outputs from the pipeline present in other output folders.
+These files are the parsed and cleaned versions of the input data.
+The IDs present in these tables are those used throughout the pipeline and might be different than what the user provided if they needed to be renamed to be compatible with use in file names.
+These versions of the metadata should be used to automate any downstream analysis rather than the input metadata provided by the user.

 ### Pipeline information